devskilltree/basic-connect-dapp/README.md

 # Basic Connect dApp

-A collection of dApps that demos how to connect to the Ethereum network.
+A collection of dApps that demos about how to connect to the Ethereum network.

 ## Ethers.js